OfficeDev/Microsoft-Teams-Samples/samples/meetings-stage-view/nodejs/Readme.md

 ---
 page_type: sample
-description: Enable and configure your apps for Teams meetings to use in stage view
+description: This sample app demonstrates how to enable and configure applications for Microsoft Teams meetings, utilizing the Live Share SDK to facilitate a shared meeting stage experience.
 products:
 - office-teams
 - office